 Hair Tools

-A whole load of useful stuff that isn’t shampoo / conditioner / mask / gel / moose
+A whole load of useful stuff that isn’t shampoo / conditioner / mask / gel / mousse

 Diffuser